A Declaration of My Personal Values and Beliefs

 - Everything Else.
 Achievement and success, pride and integrity, family and friends, sex and fun, love and happiness, culture and tradition, etc. all come after wisdom, mindcoolness, and physical vitality.
 For example, I spend a lot of time in the gym to improve my physical vitality, even though this may put me at a disadvantage in terms of wealth accumulation.
-And while I value social relationships because they help me to gain wisdom and practice mindcoolness, I can imagine circumstances in which I would choose freedom over family.
+And while I value social relationships because they help me to gain wisdom and to practice mindcoolness, I can imagine circumstances in which I would choose freedom over family.
 Fortunately, however, my three prime values affect most everything that is important to me in life more positively than negatively.

 - Naturalism.
 Nothing exists beyond the natural world.
 There is no reason to assume that supernatural beings or spiritual forces exist.
 Everything can, in theory, be explained by science, which does not imply that everything is reducible to the language of scientific investigation.